-Dhrumil posted the question: “What is 80:20 rule?
+Dhrumil posted the question: “What is 80:20 rule or Pareto principle?
 Please explain through Example.” in response to All In One Guide On Defect Density – Its Importance and How to Calculate It.

 Answer: 80/20 rule is also called the Pareto principle.
 You can check out a basic definition here at Pareto principle

 It says 80% of the results are due to 20% of the causes.
 It can be applied to many things and in the context of an IT QA project, the following may be observed.

 - 80% of your productivity is due to 20% of the activities that you do

 - 80% of progress is contributed by 20% of your team

 - 80% of the application can be tested by 20% of the test cases